Introduction

 ** Product Hub only; can also be used for asynchronous real-time integrations

-*** Supported only for Fusion Analytics Warehouse / Oracle Analytics Cloud; Refer to the detailed blog on Reporting and Data Extracts in HCM
+*** Supported only for Fusion Data Intelligence / Oracle Analytics Cloud; Refer to the detailed blog on Reporting and Data Extracts in HCM

 ~ BIP is a reporting tool and not recommended for data extract using custom SQL